Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Split Computing: A Survey

 where $\hat{\mathbf{y}}_{j}$ is the class probability for the class index $j$, and $\mathcal{C}$ is a set of considered classes ($c \in \mathcal{C}$).

 As shown in Eq.~(\ref{eq:ce_loss}), the loss function used in cross entropy-based training methods are used as a function of the final output $\mathbf{\hat{y}}$, and thus are not designed for \gls{sc} frameworks.
-While \citet{eshratifar2019bottlenet,hu2020fast,shao2020bottlenet++} use the cross entropy to train bottleneck-injected \gls{dnn} models, \citet{matsubara2020head} empirically show that these methodologies cause a larger accuracy loss in complex tasks such as ImageNet dataset~\cite{russakovsky2015imagenet} compared to other more advanced techniques, including knowledge distillation.
+While~\citet{eshratifar2019bottlenet,hu2020fast,shao2020bottlenet++,lee2021splittable} use cross entropy to train bottleneck-injected \gls{dnn} models in end-to-end manners (Fig.~\ref{fig:bottleneck_ce}),~\citet{matsubara2020head} empirically show that these methods cause a larger accuracy loss in complex tasks such as ImageNet dataset~\cite{russakovsky2015imagenet} compared to other more advanced techniques, including knowledge distillation.